Drewthurm21/sorted/README.md

             })}
           </div>

   - [x] While testing I noticed column labels tend to overlap and look ugly when the list is above 30-40 elements.
-I will only show labels for

 - With the ability to create a random array of numbers and render them on the screen, the next step would be to implement a version of bubble sort that keeps track of the steps it took to sort the array.
 For this step I modified traditional bubbleSort to create an auxiliary array called animationFrames.
 The plan is to push a copy of the sortingArray to animationFrames on each iteration of the inner loop.
 This would give me a snapshot of the sortingArray's state after every comparison.
-I could use these captured array states to illustrate the steps taken to sort our input array.
+I could use these captured array states to illustrate the steps taken to sort the input array.

   - <details>
       <summary> bubbleSort code: </summary>